bryanhannes/bryanhannes.github.io/_posts/2022-12-01-run-qwik-in-docker.markdown

 # Conclusion
-Congratulations, you just ran a newly created Qwik project in Docker Now that you have your image you can easily deploy it to the cloud with eg. Google Cloud Ru
+Congratulations, you just ran a newly created Qwik project in Docker Now that you have your image you can easily deploy it to the cloud with eg. Google Cloud Run

 # Note from author
 I hope you enjoyed this blog article and learned a thing or two.
 Should you have any remarks/improvements/feedback, please hit me up via <a href="https://twitter.com/BryanHannes" target="_blank">Twitter</a>.